Ensuring quality responses with multi-layered protection

 The Swiss Cheese model, developed by Professor James Reason, likens organisational systems to multiple slices of Swiss cheese stacked together.
 Each slice represents a protective barrier, and the holes represent potential weak points in the layer.
 Because the holes in different slices don't align perfectly, even if one barrier fails, the other layers prevent problems from getting through.

 Rather than relying on one single control for every issue, Conjointly adopts the Swiss Cheese model to safeguard your response quality.
-Each layer catches different issues that others might miss, and you can combine multiple layers to create a robust defense system that minimises the chances that poor responses slip through.
+Each layer catches different issues that others might miss, and you can combine multiple layers to create a robust defence system that minimises the chances that poor responses slip through.

 Below is an illustrative example of layered protection with various response quality management options: